-Honestly, reporting is not an activity frequently listed as a hobby.
+Honestly?
+“Reporting” is likely not on many people’s hobby lists.
 It’s a challenging part of any job that many people speedily complete in order to check off their to-do list.
 It may be safe to call reporting ‘that bitter vegetable that no-one wants to eat.

 But reporting matters.
 And without it, many organisations and programmes would not be able to find ways to do things better.
 So with such a benefit, why does reporting still have a perception of being cumbersome?
 Perhaps shifting how we think of reporting and seeing it as the very activity that can help us propel our work to the next level will help us exceed our objectives.

 Here are three ways to help you rethink programme reporting:

 1. Reports can help build credibility

 Whether you receive funding from a donor or financing from an investor, being able to show how you used their financial support will garner trust that can help secure more support.
 And while you may be tempted to only report on the good stuff, it is the honest and reflective reports that will help get you the trust and support that you need to continue your work.

 2. Reports can help show the depth of your planning